8 Best Organic Pillows For All Types Of Sleepers

 Price: $32-$156

-All of the pillows have various fillings such as organic wool, buck wool, organic cotton, kapok, and natural shredded latex.
+Customers can choose from fillings like organic wool, buckwheat, organic cotton, kapok, and natural shredded latex.

-The pillows are made with GOTS-certified organic cotton, wool from ethically raised sheep, organic sateen cotton, kapok, GOTS-certified organic cotton twill, sustainably grown buckwheat, and organic latex pillows.
+Pillows are crafted from GOTS-certified organic cotton and wool, organic sateen cotton, kapok, organic cotton twill, sustainably grown buckwheat, and organic latex,

 organic-pillows-solPin